 It happens every year.
 The weather gets warmer, more people use outdoor grills – and incidents of grill-caused fires go up.
-Each year, outdoor grilling causes an average of 8,900 home fires, according to the National Fire Protection Association.
+In 2013-2017 outdoor grilling causes an annual average of 10,200 home fires, according to the National Fire Protection Association.

 Gas grills cause more home fires than charcoal grills, the association adds.
-According to the Hearth, Patio & Barbecue Association, 61 percent of households own a gas grill, 41 percent own a charcoal grill and 10 percent own an electric grill.
+According to the Hearth, Patio & Barbecue Association, 64% of households own a gas grill, 44% own a charcoal grill and 9% own an electric grill.

 Regardless of the type of grill you own, here are 9 BBQ safety tips that will keep you and your home safe for barbecuing season: